mcliff1/myslsapp/tms/README.md

 ## REACT/Redux

 This UI framework is using REACT with Redux for state management; at the top level of the src, the comonents represents the react components that are not redux-aware (dumb components), and the containers (smart components) connect the redux state to react properties.
 It is a balance to have more dumb components for isolation and better unit testing, the trade off is passing more properties down which must be minimized as well.
+Fromik is being used for the Form implementation.